kaemil/kaemil/README.md

-- 👋 Hi, I'm beginner Front-end Developer.
+- 👋 Hi, I'm Front-end Developer.
-- 🌱 I’m currently learning HTML, CSS, JS, React.
-- 💞️ I’m looking forward to find first job.

 <!---
 kaemil/kaemil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.